SAVE Plan Student Loan Lawsuit — Borrowers Sue

 The situation is rapidly evolving and uncertain.
 The 8th Circuit's March 10 reversal complicates the Havens lawsuit significantly.
 Congress has also passed legislation (the One Big Beautiful Bill Act) phasing out SAVE by July 2028 and replacing it with a new Repayment Assistance Plan (RAP).

-For now, if you are enrolled in SAVE, experts recommend filing an Income-Driven Repayment Plan Request form and considering switching to the Income-Based Repayment (IBR) plan, which is the only IDR plan currently processing forgiveness.
+For now, if you are enrolled in SAVE, financial-aid experts have pointed borrowers toward filing an Income-Driven Repayment Plan Request and considering the Income-Based Repayment (IBR) plan, which is the IDR plan that has continued processing forgiveness.
 The new RAP plan is expected to become available by July 1, 2026.
+Check StudentAid.gov for official guidance before changing plans.

 This page will be updated as both cases develop.
 There is no settlement and no claim form in the Havens case.